Becavalier/hyperion/source/_posts/English-key-Points-Conclusion-1.md

 * Q: Are you gonna get a drink?
 * A: Yes/Nah/No. (Can not use "sure" to respond here, because it's not an agreement)

+#### ... used to ... / ... would ...

+* I used to play scooer.
+(I play soccer long time ago, but not now)
+* I used to be a teacher.
+(I was a teacher before, but not now)

+* Where did you used to play?
+* Didn't you used to have a car?
+(For confirmation purpose)

+* When I was a kid, I would collect stamps and put them in a box in my room. (**Used for repeated actions, but can not be used for statuses**)

+1. Introduce the concept with "used to";
+2. Give details(repeated actions) with "would"(specific time period);
+3. End with past(memory) or present(the situation now) tense statements;

+* I used to live with a really messy roommate.
+Every week, the guy would leave his dirty dishes in the sink and wait for me to clean them up!
+I eventually moved out.
+* My parents used to live around here when I worked in this neighborhood.
+I would go to their house every week for dinner.
+My mom makes amazing food, and my dad is pretty good with barbecue.

 #### Phrases